CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/invalid-default-values-exception.md

 ## Description

-The exception thrown when the default value for a variable throws an exception during the initialisation process on a workspace.
+The exception thrown if an exception occurs when initialising the default value for a variable.

 ## Reasons

 ### Invalid Default Variable Value

-The default value provided for a variable in a workspace is invalid.
+The default value provided for a variable is invalid.

 #### Message Format